RhineGST/FICTION-ZJU-Groupsite-Source/content/authors/Siyuan-Zhu/_index.md

 # The subheadings, such as Interests and Education, will automatically translate depending on the language chosen in `config.yaml`.
 To customize the subheading text, see the Language page in the docs.

 interests:
-  - Probabilistic Pointer Programs
+  - Probabilistic Programs
-  - Programming Theory/Languages
+  - Determinization
   - Compiler Optimization
   - Static Analysis
   - Logic